 Bot – Alright.
-Searching for a flight for 10th of October and return for 15th october.
+Searching for a flight for the 10th of October and returning on the 15th october.
 Here are the results.

-Here, the bot collects the basic information from the user, processes it and displays the search results to the user.
-To create this conversation flow using Lex lets first discuss the terminology and concepts used in Lex console.
+Here, the bot collects the basic information from the user, processes it, and displays the search results to the user.
+To create this conversation flow using Lex, let’s first discuss the terminology and concepts used in the Lex console.
 You can create a free account in Amazon Lex to build your chatbot.

 An intent represents an action that the user wants to perform.
 When an end-user interacts with the bot, the user’s query is matched to the best intent available in the bot.
 Every intent has a set of Sample utterances.
 You can use the Sample utterance to match the user’s query with an intent.
 You can configure a bot to support multiple intents.
 These combined intents can handle a complete conversation.

 This is the collection of possible expressions that an end-user might say.
 These are basically phrases that mean the same as our defined intent.
 Let’s go back to our flight booking bot.
 There are multiple ways to ask a bot to book your flight:

 Book me a flight to New York.

 I want to go on a trip to New York.